-The next time you walk down a city street, take a look around you and notice the number of video cameras and motion activation devices present that help control traffic, regulate complicated machinery and deter crime.
-They?re right there next to the street lights and traffic signals.
+The next time you walk down a city street, take a look around you and notice the number of video cameras and motion activation devices present that help control traffic, regulate complicated machinery, and deter crime.
+They’re right there next to the street lights and traffic signals.
 Government buildings, police cars and even shopping malls use video surveillance equipment in many ways.
 This same equipment used to control and regulates traffic flow and machinery is known as CCTV video systems.
 One purpose is to regulate and another is to deter.

 It is interesting that criminals have become aware of CCTV systems and consider the cameras when planning their strategy for a criminal activity.
 CCTV is a visual assessment tool.
-Visual Assessment means having proper identifiable or descriptive information during or after an incident.
+Visual assessment means having proper identifiable or descriptive information during or after an incident.
 These systems should not be used independently from other security measures.
 Identification goals to consider when implementing a CCTV system:

 1. Personal Identification: Ability of the viewer to personally identify something within the scene, beyond a shadow of a doubt.
 This does not reflect human identification, but rather, the ability to identify specific information or objects within an image.
-Personal identification has two very important phases: The relationship of size and detail of an image, and the angle of view from which the scene is viewed.
+Personal identification has two very important phases: the relationship of size and detail of an image, and the angle of view from which the scene is viewed.
 Without careful consideration of both aspects, your CCTV system merely records useless, unidentifiable images.

-2. Action Identification: ability of the system to capture the events occurring in front of the camera as they actually happened.
+2. Action Identification: Ability of the system to capture the events occurring in front of the camera as they actually happened.
 Because of the need for accuracy, using time-lapse video could cause problems.
 For example, if using a digital recorder or DVR, with a low image per second frame rate setting, some images may not be captured on the recorder.
 The lower frame rate setting is desired by many digital CCTV system users to reduce storage requirements of surveillance video on hard drives.
 The upside is with the cost of hard drive space becoming more economical, digital CCTV systems should be upgraded so the images per second feature can be increased and more surveillance video stored for review should it become necessary.
-On the Primeau Forensics?YouTube page, there are video examples of this frame rate scenario:
+On the Primeau Forensics YouTube page, there are video examples of this frame rate scenario:

-3. Scene Identification: ability for the scene to stand on its own merit.
+3. Scene Identification: Ability for the scene to stand on its own merit.
 In a building with many similar hallways, equipped with surveillance cameras having similar angles of view, how can the hallways be differentiated when a CCTV monitor or tape is viewed?
 If an action is being recorded, how can each hallway be distinguished from the others?
-Scene identification is an important, but often overlooked, form of identification vital to effective video systems.
+Scene identification is an important, but often overlooked, a form of identification vital to effective video systems.

-There?s no margin for error when it comes to public safety.
+There’s no margin for error when it comes to public safety.
 Metropolitan police departments all across the country are doing their best to deter criminal activity.
-When it can?t be prevented, the agencies want to apprehend and help prosecute the perpetrators.
-With human resources stretched thin, video surveillance has become a critical tool in the war on crime; it puts thousands of extra ?eyes? on the street 24 hours a day, seven days a week.
+When it can’t be prevented, the agencies want to apprehend and help prosecute the perpetrators.
+With human resources stretched thin, video surveillance has become a critical tool in the war on crime; it puts thousands of extra eyes on the street 24 hours a day, seven days a week.

 Insight Video Net, LLC (IVN) has emerged as a leading provider of digital media software and services to capture and manage video, especially for the public safety market.
-IVN has developed software called the Central Management System, or CMS, to store, retain and manage the video that comes from ?fixed? as well as ?mobile? cameras.
+IVN has developed software called the Central Management System, or CMS, to store, retain and manage the video that comes from fixed as well as mobile cameras.
 CMS makes sense of huge amounts of raw video and turns it into indisputable evidence admissible in court.

-In law enforcement, video recording systems are installed in most police cruisers and help bring accidents, drunk driving and other traffic stop situations into the court room.
+In law enforcement, video recording systems are installed in most police cruisers and help bring accidents, drunk driving, and other traffic stop situations into the courtroom.
 Video forensic experts help courts understand video evidence and video evidence admissibility.

 CCTV systems play a major role in healthcare organizations and hospital operations.
 Medical practitioners rely on CCTV systems to critical care units under observation 24 hours a day seven days a week.

-It is this author?s contention that:
+It is this author’s contention that:

 - There are three primary drivers of video surveillance.
 The ability to control access to areas that have restrictions, i.e., birth centers, emergency departments, pharmacies, surgical areas.
 The ability to deter crime.
 The ability to record data and measure statistical information over a period of time.

 Through service agreements, a $2.5 million performance contract, and ongoing support, Johnson Controls has helped WJMC reduce operating costs, improve comfort conditions for patients and staff, enable facility personnel to be more efficient, and significantly reduce energy consumption.
-In mid-2007, WJMC became the first hospital in Louisiana to earn an ENERGY STAR? from the U.S. EPA.
-In addition, Johnson Controls has helped the hospital to improve ventilation, maximize the efficiency of a new central energy plant, manage utility bills effectively and continuously improve facility management practices.
+In mid-2007, WJMC became the first hospital in Louisiana to earn an ENERGY STAR from the U.S. EPA.
+In addition, Johnson Controls has helped the hospital to improve ventilation, maximize the efficiency of a new central energy plant, manage utility bills effectively, and continuously improve facility management practices.

-In an interview between Pelco (A global leader in CCTV systems) and Tony W. York, CHPA, and CPP, Mr. York stated:
+In an interview between Pelco (a global leader in CCTV systems) and Tony W. York, CHPA, and CPP, Mr. York stated:

-?Video security is a fabulous tool, when it is integrated with door and alarm controls, inventory tagging systems.
+Video security is a fabulous tool when it is integrated with door and alarm controls.
 Another thing that is really important is the retrieval of the captured video, which provides instant access for those after-the-fact investigations.
-I would call it revolutionary?.
+I would call it revolutionary.

-Concerns over violent crime and civil liability lawsuits have caused schools, large corporations and small businesses to investigate avenues for securing their operations.
+Concerns over violent crime and civil liability lawsuits have caused schools, large corporations, and small businesses to investigate avenues for securing their operations.
 Closed Circuit Television (CCTV) systems are a popular security tool to combat such problems.

 Computer graphics digitally placed on the monitor and video cannot be relied on to provide the sole method of scene identification.
 These graphics can aid in identifying one scene from another when both have a similar angle of view.
 Without being able to identify the scene on its own merit, it would be easy to argue that the graphics were added to the tape after the fact.

-Preventing crime may be a goal but is not always the result of the billions of dollars worth of closed circuit television systems in use today.
+Preventing crime may be a goal but is not always the result of the billions of dollars worth of closed-circuit television systems in use today.
 Often times the video footage retrieved from CCTV systems adds a degree of perplexity to due process.

 Video surveillance evidence has the potential of lengthening a litigation proceeding beyond that same proceeding without video evidence.
-It takes additional time and manpower in the legal system for clerical, administrative and legal to have a video forensic expert examine video evidence as well as the video expert.
-This evidence is either analogue (becoming extinct) or digital.
+It takes additional time and manpower in the legal system for clerical, administrative, and legal to have a video forensic expert examine video evidence as well as the video expert.
+This evidence is either analog (becoming extinct) or digital.

 Motions have to be filed in court for an expert to be able to examine the evidence which adds time and expense to the case.
 Experts often have to travel to the evidence as law enforcement is often skeptical and reluctant to release video evidence in fear it may become damaged or lost in transit.
 Authorities must maintain a chain of custody with video forensic evidence the same way they would with any other forensic evidence.